About this group

 Prisoners of Conscience

-We are currently campaigning on behalf of Prisoner of Conscience Leila de Lima, a Philippines Senator and prominent Human Rights Defender who was arrested on trumped-up drugs charges.
-Eighteen months later, she remains in the Philippine National Police Custodial Center in Quezon City.
+We are currently campaigning on behalf of Prisoner of Conscience Leila de Lima, a Philippines Senator and prominent Human Rights Defender who was arrested on trumped-up drugs charges in February 2017.
+She remains in detention, without trial, at the Philippine National Police Custodial Center in Quezon City.

 Senator de Lima has long been a vocal critic of Philippines’ President Rodrigo Duterte, whose self-styled “war on drugs” has seen an unprecedented rise in extra-judicial killings – estimated at over 12,000 over his 2-year presidency – together with an ever-increasing targeting of journalists and human rights defenders, and the undermining of judicial independence.